RickKlaras/ShenyahWebb/README.md

 # Portfolio Website for Artist Shenyah Webb

-This site was designed for Optical Artist Shenyah Webb.
+This site was designed for optical artist Shenyah Webb.
 I went with a minimal design to allow her wonderful art to speak for itself.

 ## Visit the Site